Updated: March 2021

 How to Cool it Down

-The vast majority of the time, if your vape is getting hot, it won’t be your battery and one of the above solutions will help you address the problem.
+The vast majority of the time, if your vape is getting hot, it won’t be your battery.
 But in some rare cases, the source of the heat will actually be your battery.

 Serious problems are very rare, so it’s probably still nothing to worry about.
 Batteries work pretty much fine in external temperatures of up to 60°C, and the inside of the battery can get even hotter when they’re in use.
 According to vaping battery expert Mooch, batteries reach an average internal temperature of 78 °C when operating at their limit, which he uses as a cut-off for working out the true maximum current rating of a battery.

-However, if you’re noticing heat from the outside of your mod, then it probably means that the inside of the battery is getting extremely hot.
+However, if you’re noticing heat from the outside of your device, then it probably means that the inside of the battery is getting extremely hot.

 There is some unavoidable subjectivity about how hot feels too hot, but think about the temperature your phone battery reaches after a long conversation to give yourself an idea of how hot batteries can get.
-Of course phones are much slimmer than mods and you’re much less likely to notice a difference on the outside of your mod.
+Of course, phones are much slimmer than vapes, and you’re much less likely to notice a difference on the outside of your device.

 A reasonable rule of thumb is: if you take your batteries out and they’re noticeably warm, that’s completely normal.
 If they’re actually hot – to the point where they’re uncomfortable to hold – then you should take the situation more seriously.